Michigan–Notre Dame football rivalry: 1888 games

 Michigan won the first game 26–6.
 The game was played at Green Stocking Ball Park before a crowd stated to be as low as 300 and as high as 800 spectators.
 Before the game was played, a 100-yard dash was run with players from both teams participating.
 Michigan's James E. Duffy defeated Harry Jewett, the American sprint champion, in the race.
 The game began at 3:20 p.m., and The Chronicle summarized the game as follows: "The feature of the game on our side was the tackling of Duffy, Harless, Babcock and Briggs, long runs and good passes by Rhodes, DeHaven, Wood, Ball and Button.
 As usual J. L. Duffy got in some good kicks."

 The second game was played the next day, after the players were taken for a boat ride on St. Joseph's Lake.
 The game began at about 2:00 p.m.
 Michigan won 10–4.
 The spring games were a disappointment to some Michigan fans in that the Michigan football team had not allowed its opponents to score a single point since November 1883 – a span of more than four years.
 The Notre Dame team had scored 10 points in two games.
-DeHaven recalled that, when the Michigan players returned to Ann Arbor, they were booed on their arrival: "It was a badly battered team that landed in the crowded Ann Arbor depot, and we received a proper razzing for breaking a four-year record."
+DeHaven recalled that when the Michigan players returned to Ann Arbor, they were booed on their arrival: "It was a badly battered team that landed in the crowded Ann Arbor depot, and we received a proper razzing for breaking a four-year record."
 No Michigan football team returned to play at Notre Dame until 1942.

 First hiatus

-After the three games played at South Bend in 1887 and 1888, Michigan and Notre Dame did not face each other on the football field for a decade.
+After the three games played at Notre Dame in 1887 and 1888, Michigan and Notre Dame did not face each other on the football field for a decade.